-As settlement agreement solicitors, we have written this guide which sets out how the process of negotiation is likely to work when the employer and employee are exploring the possibility of entering into a settlement agreement to resolve a dispute.
-The focus is on discussions taking place before the employment has terminated.
+As settlement agreement solicitors, we have written this guide which sets out how the negotiation process is likely to work when the employer and employee are exploring the possibility of entering into a settlement agreement to resolve a dispute.
+The focus is on discussions taking place before the termination of employment.

 A settlement agreement is a legal document which deals with the termination of employment on agreed terms.
 When negotiating such an agreement, it is usual to specify that all communications should be treated as “without prejudice” and “subject to contract”.
 This means that the parties can speak freely in negotiations and anything said cannot be used against them in evidence should negotiations break down and a formal claim is brought in the employment tribunal.
 It also means that neither party is legally bound by anything discussed or apparently agreed in negotiations until a final written agreement is actually signed.